bradleystach/65C02-SPI/README.md

 These routines are derived from SPI routines written by Garth Wilson.
 Visit his web site at [http://wilsonminesco.com]

-Routines for bit-banging the SPI protocol using the 65C22 VIA Port A is used for the SPI data, clock, and slave select lines.
+Routines for bit-banging the SPI protocol using the 65C22 VIA.
+VIA Port A is used for the SPI data, clock, and slave select lines.

-  Mapping of bits in VIA Port A to the SPI interface.
+This is the mapping of bits in VIA Port A to the SPI interface.

 ```
     PA7     PA6     PA5     PA4     PA3     PA2     PA1     PA0